 Bring the spirit of Mardi Gras parades to Halloween.
-Organize a socially distanced neighborhood car parade and give out treat bags or toss candy as kids and parents wait out front of their homes.
-Just remember to wear your cloth mask and wash hands thoroughly before and after tossing candy.
+Organize a neighborhood car parade and give out treat bags or toss candy as kids and parents wait out front of their homes.
+Just remember to wear your mask and wash hands thoroughly before and after tossing candy.
 Check out more tips in the Do’s and Don’ts below.

 6. Outdoor Costume Party

 Host a costume party outdoors with a few families and friends.
 Remember to wear a mask if you are unable to maintain social distancing outside.
 Lower your risk by following the Centers for Disease Control and Prevention’s recommendation on hosting gatherings or cook-outs.

 7. One-Way Trick-or-Treating

 Put together individually wrapped goodies and set them on a table outside of your home for families to grab and go while maintaining social distancing.
 If you prepare goodie bags, remember to wash your hands with soap and water for at least 20 seconds before and after preparing the bags.

 - Do wear a mask to keep your nose and mouth covered in indoor public places and when social distancing can’t be maintained.